urls-framework/URLS/README.md

 * Server running Apache with mod_rewrite.
 URLS uses `.htaccess` so it will not work on a Nginx server.
 However, we are working on a Nginx version.

 ## Installation
-1. Open the `urls_welcome.php` file in your browser.
+1. Open the `urls_install.php` file in your browser.
 2. Fill out the required fields.
 3. Start making your urls!